gtkrshnaaa/caecode/README.md

 # Caecode Screenshots

-Here are some screenshots from the Caecode app:
+Here are some screenshots from the Caecode app.

 ![Screenshot 1](assets/screenshot/Screenshot%20from%202025-02-24%2021-55-25.png)
 ![Screenshot 2](assets/screenshot/Screenshot%20from%202025-02-24%2021-55-37.png)